-- \ The Environmental Division @ 740-373-0611 ext.
-2303 - \ The Ohio Department of Health at: www.odh.ohio.gov or replace these parts.
-Units should be serviced every 6 months Service Providers are registered and bonded through the Health Department.
+- Your local Health Department. - The Ohio Department of Health at: www.odh.ohio.gov components work properly.
+Filters and motors can gum up and break.
+It is cheaper to prevent breakdowns than to repair or replace these parts.
+Units should be serviced every 6 months.
+Service Providers are registered and bonded through the Health Department.